-When it comes to a cat’s lifespan, there are obviously several factors which play into it.
+When it comes to a cat’s lifespan, there are obviously several factors that play into it.
 One thing that many cat owners will argue is the importance of keeping your cat indoors to ensure a longer lifespan.
 And while practicing precaution is absolutely important, you might be surprised to learn that some of the oldest living cats were actually permitted the opportunity to travel outdoors.
-But aside from the age old debate over whether or not cats should be permitted to travel outdoors, there are a few key factors which play directly into determining a cat’s lifespan.
+But aside from the age-old debate over whether or not cats should be permitted to travel outdoors, there are a few key factors that play directly into determining a cat’s lifespan.
 Keep reading to find out what they are.

 How long cats live depends on a few key factors…

-For most felines which are well cared for, they can live anywhere from 15-20 years, and sometimes, even longer.
+These days, most felines who are well cared for can live anywhere from 15-20 years, and sometimes, even longer.